 Routinely check your garden or landscape for pests and disease.
 This allows for early detection; only treat when pests are present, and when it seems that plants are not resisting them.
 Adjust your prevention methods as necessary.

-Stick to you damage threshold.
+Stick to your damage threshold.
 How many pests can be tolerated before unacceptable loss occurs?
 Try to hold out.
 Losing a few plants may be an acceptable loss.
 Losing mature trees may not be.
 Focus on prevention, but treat when your threshold is reached.

 Devise solution for pest or disease.
 First try cultural, physical/mechanical or biological control options; if that fails use appropriate chemical control.